 - What forms of technologies are appealing to the types of applicants we require?

 - When do we begin?
-After your team and you have answered all questions, you may proceed with the following stages to plan for and implement social recruitment.
+After your team has answered all questions, you may proceed with the following stages to plan for and implement social recruitment.

 - How will we maintain our content up to date?

-The social recruitment suggestions provided here are intended to give broad assistance on developing and implementing a social recruiting plan.
-Your strategy and tactics will undoubtedly differ based on your goals, resources, and strategic priorities.
+The social recruitment suggestions provided here are intended to develop and implement a social recruiting plan.
+Your strategy and tactics will undoubtedly differ depending on your goals, resources, and strategic priorities.

 With that stated, here are some pointers for developing a social recruitment strategy for your company:

-Before embarking on any new strategy or approach, it is important that you take a step back and define your goals and what success will look like from your efforts.
+Before embarking on any new strategy or approach, you must take a step back and define your goals and what success will look like from your efforts.

 Do you want to reach out to more passive candidates?
 Or are you more concerned with developing a great employer brand on social media?